cechrist/cardoon/doc/usage.rst

 Usage
 -----

 At this moment the main program is very simple.
-It just reads a netlist file, builds the circuit described there and runs any specified analyses.
+It reads a netlist file, builds the circuit described there and runs any specified analyses.
+Optionally some analyses can drop to an ipython shell after calculations are finished for interactive work.
+For this, set the ``shell`` variable to ``True`` in the ``.options`` line.

 After the source is installed, change into the cardoon directory and run the program with no arguments for a brief help message::